alibaba/PhotonLibOS/doc/blog/2023-07-29-photon-dpdk.md

+---
+slug: photon-dpdk
-# How to run Photon with F-Stack and DPDK ?
+title: How to run Photon on top of DPDK
+authors: [beef9999]
+tags: [DPDK, F-Stack]
+---

 &emsp;&emsp;Since version 0.6, Photon can run on an userspace TCP/IP stack if enabled the `INIT_IO_FSTACK_DPDK` io engine.